brianhouse/art_and_code/README.md

 - In-class reading and discussion: Sol Lewitt and Yoko Ono
 <!--
     Fill out surveys
+    Roster: 1 additional space but big waitlist, please drop soon if you wont take it (priority to sophomore art majors?)
     Introduction riff: what is digital media? computer, algorithm Review syllabus
     Read Ono and Lewitt
     Drawing exercise
     Show and discuss exercise
     Show sampling of digital artists
+    Reiterate roster
 -->

 #### Thursday 9/5